|

 He travels all over the world.
 His favourite places are

-He lives in land-locked Spokane, WA, USA with his artist wife Melissa who is the diver swimming with the octopus in the book.
+He lives in land-locked Spokane, WA, USA with his artist wife Melissa who is the diver swimming with the octopus in the book. the coral reefs of Indonesiathe Galapagos islands the South Pacificand the icy waters of British Columbia and Alaska.

 Besides the photo of the octopus, he also took the photo of the kelp forest in the book, Amazing British Columbia